 Methylation of DNA

-The function of gene or gene expression is altered by the addition of methyl group (CH3) by enzyme DNA methyltransferase (DNMTs).
+The function of the gene or gene expression is altered by the addition of methyl group (CH3) by enzyme DNA methyltransferase (DNMTs).
 DNMT1, DNMT2, DNMT3a and DNMT3b are four major types of enzyme required for maintaining DNA methylation pattern.

 Generally, in humans, the cytosine base is more prone to methylation.
 The 5th carbon of cytosine is methylated and is called as 5-mC or 5-methylcytosine.
-5-mC is predominantly observed in CpG Island of junk DNA.
+The 5-mC is predominantly observed in CpG Island of junk DNA.
 Methylation in CpG Island near promoter region results in underexpression of a gene.

 A classical example of methylation is inactivation of X chromosome in a female.
-Female has two X chromosomes, so the genetic composition of X chromosome is twice in female as compared with male.
+Female has two X chromosomes, so the genetic composition of X chromosome is twice in female as compared with the male.
 For maintaining constant gene expression the whole X chromosome becomes methylated and remain inactive.